 Microsoft Power BI helps organizations empower everyone to make every decision based on data.
-We are excited to announce that we have Egnyte for Power BI Data Connector in Beta, so power users can connect and get easy access to Egnyte data and can query shape and select data from multiple files to create dashboards and reports in Power BI Desktop.
+We are excited to announce that we have Egnyte for Power BI Data Connector, so power users can connect and get easy access to Egnyte data and can query shape, and select data from multiple files to create dashboards and reports in Power BI Desktop.

 As you publish these reports to Power BI Service, you will be able to auto-refresh data through Microsoft Gateway and can collaborate with the other users so they can access the latest data.

 - Microsoft Pro or Premium license for both admins and users to access the content of the report